zadigeki/aimodelvalidation-jetson/In-Cab-Behaviour-Detection-README.md

 ### **Technical Questions**

+**Q: Which AI models are actually being used in the system?**
+A: The system uses two primary AI models:
+1. **MediaPipe Face Mesh (Google)**: For all facial analysis including EAR, MAR, and head pose
+2. **YOLOv8n (Ultralytics)**: For object detection (phones, persons)

+**Important Note**: While Roboflow Supervision is installed (supervision==0.26.1), it is NOT currently used in the codebase.
+It's imported but no supervision functions are called.

 **Q: Why are timestamps sometimes incorrect in the reports?**
 A: Early versions had timestamp calculation issues that have been resolved.
 The system now uses proper frame-based calculations: `timestamp = frame_number / fps` with MM:SS.D format for accurate event timing.